-Overproduction of Cortisol
+Psychological Stress: Overproduction of Cortisol

 Cortisol is another major player in the stress arena.
 You release this hormone from your adrenal glands in response to stress of any type, including when you exercise.
 Short, more intense workouts and resistance training are associated with cortisol release as well, but with intense exercise, you also get the release of other hormones, like growth hormone and testosterone.
 These anabolic hormones balance the impact of cortisol.
 When cortisol is not balanced, it can trigger fat storage, particularly around the waist and abdominal region.

 Unfortunately, mental stress can lead to a sustained rise in cortisol.
-Along with fat storage, longer term release of cortisol can trigger inflammation, another contributor to weight gain.
+Along with fat storage, long term release of cortisol can trigger inflammation, another contributor to weight gain.
 Plus, chronically elevated cortisol and inflammation can lead to insulin resistance and a high insulin level.
 That’s a negative since insulin is a fat storage hormone and high levels contribute to weight gain and obesity.
 So, stress can trigger a vicious cycle of cortisol release and elevated insulin followed by fat storage.

 Appetite control can also go awry when you’re under chronic stress.
 When we’re stressed out, we sometimes self-medicate by eating comfort foods, foods that are familiar and comforting but are usually high in sugar and fat.
 We tend to crave the familiar when we’re stressed.
 These foods may bring back memories of childhood when things were safe.
 Sugary foods also activate the reward centers in the brain and give a brief boost in mood.
 If you’re stressed, you’re also less likely to go the extra mile and cook a healthy meal.
 It’s easier to grab quick, packaged foods and junk food.

-The Effects of Betatrophin
+Psychological Stress: The Effects of Betatrophin

 You might not be familiar with betatrophin but it’s a protein released in response to stress.
 Though results are preliminary, research carried out at UF College of Medicine shows that the liver and fat tissue of mice make more betatrophin in response to stress.
 Under the influence of this protein, fat metabolism slows and that, in turn, can lead to weight gain.
 In fact, betatrophin blocks the activity of an enzyme involved in fat metabolism.
 More research is needed to clarify the precise role betatrophin plays in weight gain and whether it interacts with cortisol and other stress hormones as well.

-Interference with Sleep
+Psychological Stress: Interference with Sleep

 When you’re chronically stressed, you’re more likely to lie awake at night and worry.
 When the amount of sleep you get or the quality of that sleep drops, it triggers cortisol release.
 Along with the rise in cortisol, you also get dysregulation of appetite hormones, particularly leptin and ghrelin.
 Leptin is the hormone produced by fat cells that tell your brain that you’re full.
 Ghrelin has the opposite effect, it signals your brain that you’re hungry and need to eat.
 Studies show that lack of sleep increases ghrelin and reduces leptin – and that strikes a double blow to your already overactive appetite.
 You crave carbs because cortisol is elevated and your appetite hormones are imbalanced and stress reduces your willpower and makes it harder to resist their calling.